HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 {{ figure_markup(
    image="mobile-web-usage-of-device-client-hints.png",
-   caption="Usage of Device Client Hint directives", description="Bar chart comparing the usage of device Client Hint directives detected on mobile and desktop page loads.
-Desktop sites were less likely than mobile to use `device-memory`, `dpr`, or `viewport-width` Client Hints.
-Usage of the `width` was equal between device types at 0.0%", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQv2xPBvpLK9_1QqEmOhsXHXcCzunEdsY14Xzeo1D7MYTuu0inzwmz0NtGSFI0mBRP5snPw8ciVWaJQ/pubchart?oid=663083561&format=interactive", sheets_gid="1041308066", sql_file="client_hints.sql"
+   caption="Usage of Device Client Hint directives.", description="Bar chart comparing the usage of device Client Hint directives detected on mobile and desktop page loads.
+Desktop sites were less likely than mobile to use `device-memory`, `dpr`, or `viewport-width` Client Hints (approximately 0.10% compard to 0.15%).
+Usage of the `width` was equal between device types at 0.01%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQv2xPBvpLK9_1QqEmOhsXHXcCzunEdsY14Xzeo1D7MYTuu0inzwmz0NtGSFI0mBRP5snPw8ciVWaJQ/pubchart?oid=663083561&format=interactive", sheets_gid="1041308066", sql_file="client_hints.sql"
    )
 }}

-Uptake here is low, with [`DPR`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/DPR) and [`Viewport-Width`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Viewport-Width) leading with 0.2% of mobile sites requesting this, [`Device-Memory`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Device-Memory) a little behind at 0.1% and [`Width`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Width) at just 0.0%, but this is now deprecated, the proposed replacement being Sec-CH-Width, we detected no sites requesting this.
+Uptake here is low, with [`DPR`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/DPR) and [`Viewport-Width`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Viewport-Width) leading with 0.15% of mobile sites requesting this, [`Device-Memory`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Device-Memory) a little behind at 0.14% and [`Width`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Width) at just 0.0%, but this is now deprecated, the proposed replacement being Sec-CH-Width, we detected no sites requesting this.

 Currently, only Chrome, (and Chromium based browsers like Microsoft's Edge) and Opera support these headers, with <a hreflang="en" href="https://caniuse.com/client-hints-dpr-width-viewport">Safari and Firefox not yet onboard</a>.